sanketana/GenAI-Foudations/Week02_Prompts_ChatGPT/homework.md

 2. Common mistakes to avoid
 3. Specific examples from your experiments
 4. Tips for different types of tasks

-## Submission Guidelines
-- Submit as a structured document (PDF or Markdown)
-- Include all prompts and responses
-- Use clear formatting and organization
-- Provide reflection on learning process

-## Grading Rubric
-- **Prompt Quality (40%):** Creativity, effectiveness, optimization
-- **Analysis and Reflection (35%):** Understanding of techniques, critical evaluation
-- **Documentation (25%):** Clear presentation, complete examples

-## Bonus Points (5 points)
-- Discover and document a novel prompting technique
-- Create prompts that work well across multiple AI models
-- Develop prompts for a unique use case not covered in class

 ## Resources
 - OpenAI Playground for testing